Passing the 1Z0-819 Oracle Certified Professional Java SE 11: preparation and exam experience

 First I’d like to present my situation when I took the OCP certification:

-- had been working in IT as a full-stack developer, mainly on Java, for a bit more than a year, but as a junior (clearly said: been manipulating Java but not intensively and not always on interesting or complicated points), however I think this helped and I would not advise someone with zero Java professional experience to take the OCP exam;
+• I had been working in IT as a full-stack developer, mainly in Java, for a bit more than a year.
+My job was clearly junior level, however I think it helped and I would not advise someone with zero Java professional experience to take the OCP exam.

-- am a nerd… Every time I take a course or I do a training, I take notes and compile information in my holy notebook (or I write articles on this blog about it!), that really helps consolidating the information in my head and make sure I understand it.
+• I am a nerd… Every time I take a course or I do a training, I take notes and compile information in my holy notebook (or I write articles on this blog about it), that really helps consolidating the information in my head and make sure I understand it.

 How I prepared for OCP certification exam